TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

         *   Board responsibilities
         *   Corporate governance codes last item in this group
     *   Contact us

-    *   Structure and network
+        *   Country contacts last item in this group

+    *   Our businesses
         *   Commercial Banking
         *   Global Banking and Markets
         *   Global Private Banking
-        *   Retail Banking and Wealth Management
-        *   HSBC on social media
-        *   Country contacts last item in this group
+        *   Retail Banking and Wealth Management last item in this group
     *   Company history
         *   History in detail
         *   HSBC’s archives